Nonillaah Blog Reaction: Bad Bunny vs. Kendrick Lamar Whose Political Performance Hit Harder?

 Who Got the Bigger Trump Reaction?

-Kendrick’s messages, however, targeted political power structures more directly.
+Kendrick’s message targeted political power more directly.

 Final Nonillaah Verdict